November 5, 2025

 • Budget authority and buying timeline

-Verify and enrich your list – Use tools like ZeroBounce or NeverBounce to clean your data before sending.
+Verify and enrich your list – Use tools like ZeroBounce, Reply or NeverBounce to clean your data before sending.
 Invalid emails hurt deliverability and waste your sending capacity.
+To build or expand your list in the first place, try free tools to find someone by email for free (or by name and company).

 Quality over quantity wins every time when it comes to best practices for cold email outreach.